Explore our interactive map

 The Regeneration of Murad Khani

 Murad Khani is one of the few surviving historic commercial and residential areas in the old city of Kabul.
-Badly destroyed during fighting in the Afghan civil war, and left buried under nearly two metres of accumulated rubbish, by 2006 Murad Khani had become one of the poorest areas in Kabul, named on the World Monuments Fund's Watch List of the world's most endangered sites.
+Badly destroyed during fighting in the Afghan civil war, and left buried under nearly two metres of accumulated rubbish, by 2006 Murad Khani had become one of the poorest areas in Kabul, and was in 2008 named on the World Monuments Fund's Watch List of the world's most endangered sites.
 Turquoise Mountain has regenerated the area by restoring the community's historic buildings, providing health care and education services, and returning life to Murad Khani's ancient silver bazaar.
 Take a guided tour of the Old City's restoration.

 Afghanistan’s premier arts vocational training institute

 The Turquoise Mountain Institute was established in 2006 to educate a new generation in Afghanistan's traditional crafts.
 Every day hundreds of artisans travel to the cedar paneled courtyards of Murad Khani to learn woodwork, calligraphy, ceramics, jewellery and miniature painting from Afghanistan's most renowned artisans.
 Honing their skills over three years of intensive training, successful artisans graduate with an internationally accredited qualification, and the support and knowledge they need to set up their own craft businesses.
 With the generous support of the Alwaleed Philanthropies, the Institute is home to Afghanistan's premier Calligraphy and Miniature Painting School.